jack4hughes/embedded_clock_project/readme.md

 CurrentStateMachine -- commands --> AlarmUpdater
 modelViewInterface -- sends updates to --> ViewModelInterface
 ```

-# Pages:
-Each function of the clock is contained in a "page".
-This holds various callbacks that can update the logic behind each function, draw the page to the screen or accept some input.
-These are all designed to be high level functions.

-For an example, lets take a timer function.
-This will have a view, which prints the remaining amount of time that the timer has to run, a logic component that allows the timer to count up, and some inputs so that the user can stop and reset the timer.
-All of this functionality will be contained in the following three functions:

-- **draw_fn()**: This is responsible for displaying the timer on the screen.
-It will take some information about the timer, and use that to update the screen_bitmap.
-- **Input update_fn(int input)**: This function handles how each page will respond to an input.
-We want the user to press one button to start and stop the timer, and another to reset it, one button will trigger a 1, while another will be 2.
-0 means no input.
-- **timer_update_function(time_string)** This takes in the time, then updates any variables that need updating.
-At the moment this is a time string, but we need to change it to a raw time at some point.22
+You can find more about software design in [software design notes](docs/software_notes.md)
 # TODOS:

-- [ ] Get terminal input to work to allow switching/refreshing of pages.
+- [x] Get terminal input to work to allow switching/refreshing of pages.

-- [ ] Refactor main to remove Mac/Unix-specific calls.
+- [x] Refactor main to remove Mac/Unix-specific calls in main.

+- [ ] Change name of Page struct to something more descriptive (ClockMode maybe?) – also need to do this for functions.

-- [ ] Refactor get_current_time returns a raw time that is processed within time.h.
+- [ ] Refactor so that get_current_time returns a raw time processed within time.h. - Need to decide when the time string will be handled at this point.

-- [ ] Design pages for timer function.
+- [ ] Design functions for timer function.
   - [ ] Design logic for timer.
   - [ ] Design views for timer (probably not very different to clock.c)
   - [ ] Design control interface for timer

-- [ ] Design pages for alarm function.
+- [ ] Design functions for alarm function.
   - [ ] Design logic for alarm.
   - [ ] Design views for alarm (probably not very different to clock.c)
   - [ ] Design control interface for alarm

+- [ ] Fix the display glitch that causes issues with leading zeros.